Thalattoarchon: Paleobiology

+Ichthyosaurs like Thalattoarchon were very well-adapted to their marine existence, spending their entire lives in the water and showing reduced levels of ossification of their bones.
+Nevertheless, ichthyosaurs still would have breathed air.
+Ichthyosaurs were active animals with high metabolic rates, able to maintain their body temperatures.
+The large eyes of ichthyosaurs indicate that vision would have been an important sense for them.
+Intermediate-grade ichthyosaurs likely used anguilliform (eel-like) or subcarangiform locomotion, swimming by undulating their entire body from side to side, owing to their long tails without strong bends and their long, flexible trunks.
+This differs from the more tail-driven locomotion presumed for the more spindle-shaped parvipelvians.

+The morphology of Thalattoarchon suggests that it have been an apex predator similar to modern orcas.

+Diet and feeding

 Due to its bicarinate, cutting teeth and its large, robust head, Thalattoarchon is recognized as having been an apex predator.
 The abundant presence of marine reptiles within the Favret Formation suggests that the animal would have regularly attacked them.
 Its position as an apex predator is comparable to that of current orcas, because its cutting teeth would have been adapted to attack prey of considerable size, possibly even larger than Thalattoarchon itself, in the same way as killer whales.
 However, large ichthyosaurs like Cymbospondylus would not have been Thalattoarchons primary target; the generally preferred prey would be medium-sized marine reptiles or juveniles instead.
 In 2021, Sander and his colleagues suggested that if Thalattoarchon would have fed on Cymbospondylus, it would have preyed on it using a pack-hunting strategy, a behavior that is not at all reported in the fossil record.
 The authors of this study also suggest that Thalattoarchon would have only fed on smaller animals, both alive and dead, a feeding strategy comparable to that of the great white shark.
 Due to its apex predator adaptations, Thalattoarchon would not likely feed on ammonites, squid, or even fish.
 All of these characteristics combined with the datatation of this taxon suggested that Thalattoarchon would have been the oldest aquatic megapredator tetrapod known in the fossil record.
 However, it is possible that the diversification of large ichthyosaurs similar to Thalattoarchon took place during contemporary periods, when marine biodiversity was almost completely recovering from the Permian–Triassic extinction event.